fuxingloh/vue-horizontal/docs/content/en/index.md

 ## Getting started

-You can display horizontal content like you would do with just any other html content vertically.
+You can display content horizontally just as you would vertically with any HTML elements.

 * Any HTML structure works, you can mix and match them up.
 * Use `v-for` and/or `v-if` with any `div` or `component`